pipiscrew/ppBB/README.md

 * 12 PHP files
 * 30kb

+Database file and structure if doesnt exist will be created on first sign in, see the login.php code.

+<br><br>
 This project uses the following 3rd-party dependencies :
 * [bootstrap](https://getbootstrap.com/)
 * [summernote](https://github.com/summernote/summernote/) with [jQuery](https://github.com/jquery/jquery)